Head-To-Head Contrast: Revolve Group (RVLV) and Its Peers

 |17.09

-Revolve Group’s peers have higher revenue and earnings than Revolve Group.
-Revolve Group is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Revolve Group’s rivals have higher revenue and earnings than Revolve Group.
+Revolve Group is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Revolve Group peers beat Revolve Group on 7 of the 12 factors compared.
+Revolve Group rivals beat Revolve Group on 7 of the 12 factors compared.

 About Revolve Group